Shallom196/Shallom196/README.md

 👋 Hi, I am Shallom.
-    I am on a journey to build a life centered around Code, Building and Problem Solving.
+    I am on a journey to build a life centered around data, code and problem solving.